Blog

 Having an effective solution or workflow process to identify and collect updated vendor data is so important for your compliance program.
 With the increased demand for better data and an efficient capturing process, companies are looking to fill in the gaps with software solutions and data collection specialists.
 When it comes to critical reporting for Medicare Advantage and other CMS requirements, we fully equip healthcare organizations with the tools they need to manage active vendor profiles and documentation.

-What if I am currently contracting with someone excluded by HHS OIG?
+What if I am currently contracting with someone excluded by HHS-OIG?

 If contracting with an excluded owner, be sure to answer the following questions: